adsrmk/vitepress-latest/docs/en/guide/block_user_enum.md

 	•	Target administrators specifically

 Blocking this behavior limits the information exposed to anonymous visitors and increases overall site security.
+Add the following code to your theme’s `functions.php` file to enable this security feature.

 ```php
 if (!is_admin() && preg_match('/author=([0-9]*)/i', $_SERVER['QUERY_STRING'])) {